Proposal Preparation - B14

 This procedure applies to all sponsored projects subject to OU Policy 19.045 Administering External Grants and Contracts set up as separate accounts in the OHIO Financial Management System (FMS).

-Technology Transfer (Confidentiality Agreements, Material Transfer, Non-disclosure, Intellectual Property)
+Coordinate with Technology Transfer for Confidentiality Agreements, Material Transfer, Non-disclosure, Intellectual Property, when necessary

 Prepare Technical Proposal